Apply

 STEP 1: When planning personal or University hosted outdoor programs, activities, events, or research, use the "maximum forecast AQHI's" and corresponding health messages as a guide.

-STEP 2: Air quality affects each of us differently depending on your risk.
-Use the Determine If You Are at Risk page to determine your level of risk.
+Air quality affects each of us differently depending on your risk.
+Use the Health Guide (Are You at Risk?) page to determine your level of risk.

 STEP 4: Take action